velezj/family-rpg-1/notes/names.md

   - suspects new player
   - sends minions to find the new player
   - sends minions to investigate crash
+  - Local leader of Cult of Zerta (which help Elder Gods fight Deep Ones)

 - [x] NPC: Manuel Milvallas
   - Charged by Gillermo to find new player